 - This result positions us very favourably with some of the UK's most research-intensive institutions.
 The consequent 75% increase in HEFCE research funding income has put us in an excellent position to take forward our research mission and to maximise our performance in the new Research Excellence (REF) due to inform HEFCE research funding from 2014.

 - Close-working partnerships with more than 6,000 businesses, public and private sector organisations across the UK and globally.

-- Top ten for number of students on year-long industry placements.
+- Top ten for number of students on year-long industry placements (HESA 2011/12).
 Visit the website for more information on placements.

-- NTU has one of the best employability records of any university in England and Wales, with 94%* of students in full time employment or study within six months (*of those available for work, HESA DLHE Survey 2010-11)
+- NTU has one of the best employability records of any university in England and Wales, with 93%* of students in full time employment or study within six months (*of those available for work, latest DLHE survey undergraduate results 2011/12)

 - A national award for innovation in learning and teaching has been won by a Nottingham Trent University academic.

 - NTU is among the top 25% of UK universities for investment in its facilities.
 Nottingham Trent University’s recent investment in its Estates totals £350 million.

 - Every campus has its own library.
 The Boots library on the City site houses over half a million books as well as journals and e-journals.

 - IT facilities available 24-hours a day, seven days a week, free.
 Wireless Internet connectivity across all campuses.

 - Screens across each campus will show you where to locate the nearest free resource room PC, or you can check out the latest availability online.

 - NTU uses a virtual learning environment (NOW), meaning students can access presentations, lecture notes, handouts and take part in interactive online learning activities.